 By defining and measuring customer churn, companies can adopt appropriate retention approaches, rather than only seeking to acquire new accounts.

 Measuring customer churn or attrition is the first step in pursuing an effective retention strategy.
 By implementing a retention strategy, companies can benefit from lower servicing costs, coupled with higher revenues.

 B2B organisations can make the difference between a successful financial year or a miserable one by clearly defining and reducing customer churn.

 In B2B, where sales cycles are long, and customer relationships usually breed over several years, sales managers should define customer attrition to suits their business model.
 Defining and reducing customer churn is a critical task for the sales manager.

 For some companies, a client churned might be described as a buyer not closing his following deal with them, or a customer inactive for longer than a quarter.

-Define the method the better suit your business model.
-Discover the causes of customer defection.
-Develop and implement a retention strategy and measure its results.
+Successful sales executives define the method the better suits their business model.
+They discover the causes of customer defection and develop and implement a retention strategy and measure its results.

 Do you have any further questions about how to define customer churn in B2B?
 We are happy to help!